nimsarar/HISL-WHATSAPP-BOT-MD/Readme.md

 >`WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark
 .

-> The project was created by Mr.White Shadow
+> The project was created by Nimsara-Md-sl-bot

 ____________________________________________